RubenMaldonado/RubenMaldonado.github.io/Publish_Maxstery/Content/articles/beginners-guide-to-publish.md

 ```
 And if everything is configured correctly, you should be able to open your brand new website with the default link [https://publishblog.github.io/](https://publishblog.github.io/).

-And thats it!
+And that's it!

 ## Reference Links
-I really didn’t knew what was a Swift package when I started, I truly started from scratch, all the following resources were awesome but for some reason not so easy to find.
+I didn’t know what was a Swift package when I started, I truly started from scratch, all the following resources were awesome but for some reason not so easy to find.

 - [8 Tips To Help You Get Started With Publish](https://briancoyner.github.io/articles/2020-02-25-cocoaheads_publish_notes/)
 - [Creating a custom theme using Publish](https://www.russellgordon.ca/tutorials/creating-a-custom-theme-using-publish/)